Why Do Men Go Bald? (& What You Can Actually Do About It)

 Can You Prevent It?

 The Bald Truth?
-If you're genetically predisposed to pattern hair loss, you can't stop it but can slow it down.
+If you're genetically predisposed, you can't stop it, but you can slow it down.
 Sorry, guys, but male pattern baldness equals permanent hair loss; affected areas of the scalp will never grow back naturally.

 How do you know if you have it?
-Male pattern baldness starts at the temples, front of the scalp, and crown of the head.
-If you notice a receding hairline, an "M" shaped hairline, or what we call the "McDonald's logo," you've got male pattern baldness.
+Male pattern baldness typically begins at the temples, the front of the scalp, and the crown of the head.
+If you notice a receding hairline, an "M" shaped hairline, or what we call the "McDonald's logo," welcome to the club!

-You have four options if you're going bald or have a receding hairline: Fight it with treatments (losing battle if you have male pattern baldness or androgenetic alopecia), style it, wear wigs, shave it all off, or the least likely is not to do anything and continue to rock a "power donut" like Ed Harris, Danny DeVito, or the late Sean Connery.
+You have six options if you're going bald or have a receding hairline: Fight it with medical treatments (best for slowing the process, not reversing male pattern baldness), surgery, style it, wear wigs, shave it all off, scalp tatoo, or the least likely is not to do anything and continue to rock a "power donut" like Ed Harris, Danny DeVito, or the late Sean Connery.

 The only FDA-approved treatments for male pattern baldness are minoxidil (topical foam or solution) and oral finasteride (daily pill).
-Minoxidil increases blood flow to the scalp to stimulate hair growth.
+Minoxidil increases blood flow to the scalp, stimulating hair growth.
 On the other hand, finasteride blocks the conversion of testosterone to dihydrotestosterone (DHT).

 Both hair loss treatments work best when started early; some even take them together and achieve better results.
-Just remember that these medications have side effects.
+Just remember that these medications have side effects, such as loss of libido when taking finasteride.
+If you plan to have children, it's better to avoid finasteride.

 Suppose you're balding in the earlier stages of the Norwood scale.
 There are haircuts or styles for balding men that you can choose to make you look sharp.
-Wearing wigs (as long as they don't slip) is another option, but if you walk outside on a windy day and your wig flies off, it can be an embarrassing experience.
+Wearing wigs (as long as they don't slip) is another option, but if you walk outside on a windy day and your wig flies off, it can be embarrassing.

 Many men have shaved their heads and loved it.
 Tools like Freebird's FlexSeries have sold over a million shavers, proving how many have chosen to shave it clean.